-Then for any $\epsilon > 0$, there exists $T_1 = \cO(\frac{1}{\epsilon})$ such that for $t > T_1$, we have $1 - \pi_{{\btheta} (t)}(\br^*| \bq ) < \epsilon$ \end{theorem} In Theorem \ref{th:case1}, we consider a case where the base reference model is sufficiently strong such that its overall accuracy exceeds the success rate of all non-optimal reasoning patterns (Eq~\ref{eq:case1}).
-That being said, the optimal reasoning pattern $\br^*$ has already achieved a higher selection probability $\pi_{\mathrm{ref}}(\br^*|\bq)$ than other patterns with a certain margin.
+then for any $\epsilon > 0$, there exists $T_1 = \cO(\frac{1}{\epsilon})$ such that for $t > T_1$, we have $1 - \pi_{{\btheta} (t)}(\br^*| \bq ) < \epsilon$. \end{theorem} In Theorem \ref{th:case1}, we consider a case where the base reference model is sufficiently strong such that its overall accuracy exceeds the success rate of all non-optimal reasoning patterns (Eq~\ref{eq:case1}).
 In this case, RLVR can efficiently guide the model to select the optimal reasoning pattern at rate $\cO(1/\epsilon)$, achieving a high overall accuracy (close to the success rate of the optimal reasoning pattern).

 However, practical experience shows that in some scenarios, RLVR optimization can be challenging \cite{zeng2025simplerl, xie2025logic}, which typically occurs when the base reference model is less powerful.
-We then focus on the second case, where the model experiences an entanglement stage initially, and the suboptimal reasoning pattern with the second highest success rate, defined as $\br' = \argmax_{\br, \br \neq \br^*} p_{\mathrm{succ}}(\br)$, would slow down the optimization process for the optimal reasoning pattern: \begin{theorem}[Regime 2: Slow Convergence of RLVR Optimization] Consider the RLVR objective (Eq \ref{eq:rl_ojective}) with $\beta = 0$, using a tabular policy (Eq \ref{eq:tabular_policy}) with Assumption \ref{assum:fixed_succ} holds.
-Let $\br^*$ and $\br'$ be the optimal and second optimal reasoning patterns, if the overall accuracy of the initialized model satisfies:
+We then consider the second regime, where the model initially experiences an entanglement stage, and the \textit{suboptimal reasoning pattern with the second-highest success rate}, defined as $\br' = \argmax_{\br, \br \neq \br^*} p^*(\br)$, slows down the optimization process for the optimal reasoning pattern: